-Before we had James we live in a brownstone that has had stairs.
-We loved the apartment but it a) wasn’t the most baby friendly and b) trying to navigate the stairs with a stroller, dog and maybe groceries or diapers seemed like a nightmare.
-Ultimately we ended up finding a place that made more sense nearby and moved right before James arrived.
-However, we spent a lot of time researching how to navigate stairs with a baby/stroller/dog etc. This came in handy when the first few months of living there the elevator continuously broke and I ended up hoofing it up and down two flights of stairs anyway.
-And mind you, city living and traveling gets you pretty good at stair lugging — they’re everywhere — museums, subways, friends places, restaurants, you name it.
+Before we had James, we lived in a brownstone that has had stairs.
+We loved the apartment but it a) wasn’t the most baby friendly place and b) trying to navigate the stairs with a stroller, dog and maybe groceries or diapers seemed like a nightmare.
+Ultimately we ended up finding a place nearby that made more sense for our growing family and moved right before James arrived.
+However, we spent a lot of time researching how to navigate stairs with a stroller.
+This came in handy when the first few months of living in our new place, the elevator continuously broke and I ended up hoofing it up and down two flights of stairs with a stroller anyway.
+And mind you, city living gets you pretty good at stair lugging — they’re everywhere — museums, subways, friends places, restaurants, you name it.

 If you know you’re going to be dealing with stairs on the reg, invest in a good baby carrier.

 I often found wearing James to be much easier than dealing with the stroller and stairs, small aisles, snow etc. Plus, he tended to sleep better (or sometimes only) that way.
 If you’re nervous about carrying the baby down the stairs in the stroller, the carrier also comes in handy.
 You can strap the baby to you, leaving both hands free to carry the baby down the stairs.
 I would only recommend this though if you feel safe and able to carry both without falling of course.
 We loved the Baby Bjorn and it felt extra sturdy for when you’re carrying the baby and other things.